-Brian Marsh (1928 - 2014) was a true hunting pioneer.
+Brian Marsh (1928 - 2014) was a true hunting pioneer and gentleman.
 He was born in South Africa and in the 1950s he became a professional crocodile hunter in Nyasaland (now, Malawi) where he became friends with John 'Pondoro' Taylor.
 It was when he retired from hunting that his writing career began.
 He wrote articles for Man Magnum magazine and 4 hugely successful books.

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.